Optimal Transport for structured data with application on graphs: Fused Gromov-Wasserstein approach for structured data

 \textbf{Solving the Quadratic Optimization problem.} Equation \ref{discretefgw} is clearly a quadratic {problem} \emph{w.r.t.} $\pi$.
 Note that despite the apparent $\mathcal{O}(m^2n^2)$ complexity of computing the tensor product, one can simplify the sum to complexity $\mathcal{O}(mn^2+m^2n)$ \cite{peyre2016gromov} when considering $q=2$.
 In this case, the ${FGW}$ computation problem can be re-written as finding $\pi^{*}$ such that:

 where $Q=-2 \alpha C_{2} \otimes_{K} C_{1}$ and $D(\alpha)=(1-\alpha)M_{AB}$. $\otimes_{K}$ denotes the Kronecker product of two matrices, $\text{vec}$ the column-stacking operator.
-With such form, the resulting optimal map can be seen as a quadratic regularized map from initial Wasserstein problem similarly to \cite{ferradans2014regularized}.
-However, unlike this approach, we have a quadratic but provably non convex term.
+With such form, the resulting optimal map can be seen as a quadratic regularized map from initial Wasserstein \cite{ferradans2014regularized,flamary2014optlaplace}.
+However, unlike these approaches, we have a quadratic but provably non convex term.
 The gradient $G$ that arises from Eq.~\eqref{discretefgw} can be expressed with the following partial derivative \emph{w.r.t.} $\pi$:

 that can be computed with $\mathcal{O}(mn^2+m^2n)$ operations when $q=2$.

 Solving a large scale QP with a classical solver can be computationally expensive.
 In \cite{ferradans2014regularized}, authors propose a solver for a graph regularized optimal transport problem whose resulting optimization problem is also a QP.
 We can then directly use their conditional gradient defined in Alg. \ref{alg:cg} to solve our optimization problem.
 It only needs at each iteration to compute the gradient in Eq.~\eqref{eq:gradfgw} and to solve a classical OT problem for instance with a network flow algorithm.
 The line-search part is a constrained minimization of a second degree polynomial function which is adapted to the non convex loss in Alg. \ref{alg:line}.
 While the problem is non convex, conditional gradient is known to converge to a local stationary point~\cite{lacoste2016convergence}.